emaanr/notes/Practice/GTCI/README.md

 # Grokking the Coding Interview

-    Notes on Grokking the Coding Interview.
+    Notes on Grokking the Coding Interview Patterns.

 # Table of Contents